Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1/build-3.typ

       - Once they reach the bottom, they will lock until the pneumatic pulls them back up ]
     - Attached pneumatics to the side of the kicker
-    - Attach a hinge to the back of the drivetrain
+    - Attached a hinge to the back of the drivetrain
       - *Reason:* We need a hinge in order for the wing to pivot up and down
     - Attached a 15 hole long C-channel to the hinge
       - Attached that C-channel to the pneumatic
   ],
   figure(
-    image("./build-3/1.6.png", height: 24em),
+    image("./build-3/1.6.excalidraw.svg", height: 20em),
-    caption: "Bird's eye view of the robot, in which the right horizontal and vertical wings can be seen" ), cellx(colspan: 2)[
+    caption: "Elevated view of the robot, in which the right horizontal (circled in green) and vertical wings (circled in red) can be seen"
+  ),
+  cellx(colspan: 2)[
     === Front Wings